Jeimer Candelario Player Props: Cubs vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays have a 3.73 team ERA that ranks first across all league pitching staffs.
+- The Blue Jays have a 3.73 team ERA that ranks first among all league pitching staffs.

+- Blue Jays pitchers combine to allow 142 total home runs at a clip of 1.2 per game (to rank 19th in baseball).

-- In his most recent appearance on Saturday, the right-hander tossed 5 2/3 innings against the Boston Red Sox, allowing three earned runs while surrendering six hits.
+- In his most recent time out on Sunday, the righty threw seven innings against the Boston Red Sox, allowing one earned run while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.